Meera Bagh

 Meera Bagh is a residential colony in Paschim Vihar, which is situated in the West Delhi district in Delhi, India.
 The colony has over 500 houses and is divided into 2 blocks, A and B, situated on either side of Outer Ring Road.
 Meera Bagh was established by the noted freedom fighter Padma Shri Mir Mushtaq Ahmad under the aegis of Janta Cooperative House Building Society Limited.
 The original name of this society as proposed by his followers was Meer Bagh but was changed at the behest of Mir Saheb as he did not believe in personal glorification.

-Also well known Cricketer Virat Kohli has been living in A block of Meera Bagh as one of the dignified and modest residents with his kith and kin.
+Also, well known Cricketer Virat Kohli has been living in Meera Bagh as one of the most notable and modest residents.

 Meera Bagh is a posh colony, with well-carpeted internal roads, manicured parks and sodium vapour lamps lighting the internal roads at night, Guide Map. it is mainly maintained by Janta Cooperative House Building Society Limited.

 The colony is served by a local shopping centre in A block that has been built by the Delhi Development Authority (DDA).
 Kirana shops, chemist, stationery shop, boutique, beauty parlour, hair-cutting saloon, drycleaner and an electrician shop, among others, in this market cater to everyday needs of the residents.

 A community hall, called Meera Bhawan, is situated next to the DDA market and is available on rent to Meera Bagh residents for hosting family functions.

 Meera Bagh has schools, St. Mark's Senior Secondary Public School and St. Mark's Girls School, which are run by a common society and are situated on the institutional plot that runs along the western periphery of A block.
 The junior branch of St. Mark's Senior Secondary Public School, called Mark's Kindergarten, operates from house number A-340.and Shishu Mandir School.